Home Humor Scientists Just Discovered Over 70,000 Bizarre New Viruses With AI

 Viruses are completely different.
 Some forgo DNA altogether, as a substitute immediately encoding their genetic blueprint in RNA.
 It sounds uncommon, however you already know a few of these viruses: SARS-CoV-2, which causes Covid-19, is an RNA virus.
 These viruses have proteins that science is aware of little about, they usually may additionally provide new perception into biology.

-See also How to counter people like Terrence Howard? • AI Blog
+See also To D-ID or not to D-ID? • AI Blog

 For many years, scientists have tried to decode the virosphere by gathering samples.
 The sources vary from the on a regular basis—water from an area creek—to the intense, corresponding to Antarctic ice or deep seawater.
 RNA extracted from these samples is rigorously sequenced and deposited into databases.
 This technique, known as metagenomics, captures snippets of all viral RNA from an setting.